jaredmauch/sfppi/missing_parsers_analysis.md

 - **Troubleshooting**: Document common issues and solutions
 - **Performance tips**: Provide optimization recommendations

 This analysis provides a roadmap for enhancing the optic data parsing capabilities to be more comprehensive and compliant with the latest SFF specifications.
+All identified missing parsers and values have been implemented with proper error handling and documentation.